freedomofpress/ansible-role-grsecurity/README.md

 # fail if this var is not updated.
 Use the build role to create a package first.
 grsecurity_install_deb_package: ''

+# Secondary list var to support multiple deb packages, e.g. image, headers, src.
+# This list will be concatenated with the scalar var above when generating the
+# the list of deb packages to be installed.
+grsecurity_install_deb_packages: []

 # For easier console recovery and debugging, the GRUB timeout value (default: 5)
 # can be overridden here.
 Without a lengthier timeout, it can be very difficult
 # to get into the GRUB menu and select a working kernel to boot.
 Debian uses 5